Doo-wop: Doo-wop and racial relations

 The synthesis of music styles that evolved into what is now called rhythm and blues, previously labeled "race music" by the record companies, found a broad youth audience in the postwar years and helped to catalyze changes in racial relations in American society.
 By 1948, RCA Victor was marketing black music under the name "Blues and Rhythm".
 In 1949, Jerry Wexler, a reporter for Billboard magazine at the time, reversed the words and coined the name "Rhythm and Blues" to replace the term "Race Music" for the magazine's black music chart.

 One style of rhythm and blues was mostly vocal, with instrumental backing that ranged from a full orchestra to none.
 It was most often performed by a group, frequently a quartet, as in the black gospel tradition; utilizing close harmonies, this style was nearly always performed in a slow to medium tempo.
 The lead voice, usually one in the upper register, often sang over the driving, wordless chords of the other singers or interacted with them in a call-and-response exchange.
 Vocal harmony groups such as the Ink Spots embodied this style, the direct antecedent of doo-wop, which rose from inner city street corners in the mid-1950s and ranked high on the popular music charts between 1955 and 1959.

-White artists such as Elvis Presley performed and recorded covers of rhythm and blues songs created by African American artists that were marketed to a white audience.
-One consequence of this cultural appropriation was to bring together audiences and artists who shared an interest in the music.
 Black and white young people both wanted to see popular doo-wop acts perform, and racially mixed groups of youths would stand on inner city street corners and sing doo-wop songs a capella.
 This angered white supremacists, who considered rhythm and blues and rock and roll a danger to America's youth.

 The development of rhythm and blues coincided with the issue of racial segregation becoming more socially contentious in American society, while the black leadership increasingly challenged the old social order.
 The white power structure in American society and some executives in the corporately controlled entertainment industry saw rhythm and blues, rooted in black culture, as obscene, and considered it a threat to white youth, among whom the genre was becoming increasingly popular.